-Not all documents of this nature necessarily require notarization, although it will provide authentication to independently verify the document after the fact.
+Not all documents of this nature necessarily require notarization, although it will provide authentication to verify the document after the fact independently.
 Notary publics perform notarization by witnessing the signature of an agreement, contract, deed, or power of attorney and they are licensed to do so.
 Taking the extra measure to enlist a notary to oversee endorsement of the form will further enforce the agreement.
-Contracting a notary to supervise the performance of the Bill of Sale can usually be carried out at a local bank or credit union or by performing an online search for area notaries.
-Keep in mind, a small fee usually between $5-15 is usually requested to manage the transaction to attribute to licensure upkeep and expense.
+Contracting a notary to supervise the performance of the bill of sale can usually be carried out at a local bank or credit union or by performing an online search for area notaries.
+Keep in mind, a small fee typically between $5-15 is usually requested to manage the transaction to attribute to licensure upkeep and expense.

 Protection for Both the Buyer and Seller

 Endorsing a notarized bill of sale is the equivalent of swearing under oath in a court of law and attesting to the truth therein.
 This provides additional confirmation of its authenticity as it is being confirmed in the presence of a licensed neutral party.
 Valid photo identification must be presented before the documents are signed as a precaution to prevent against any fraudulent transaction or sale of stolen property.

 Assurance that Both Parties Understand and Agree to the Terms

 When executing the document, the notary will take into account whether the individuals engaging in the agreement understand what they are testifying to.
 Taking the extra step to commission a notary provides a further level of legitimacy to the implementation of the form because consideration is made to ensure the involved parties have the mental capacity to finalize.
 They also will assess if there are any signs of coercion or if they are signing under their own free will.

 Confidence in Proper Completion of Forms and Endorsements